翻譯進度

 Paddle can notify your application of a variety of events via webhooks.
 By default, a route that points to Cashier's webhook controller is registered by the Cashier service provider.
 This controller will handle all incoming webhook requests.

-By default, this controller will automatically handle cancelling subscriptions that have too many failed charges (as defined by your Paddle dunning settings), subscription updates, and payment method changes; however, as we'll soon discover, you can extend this controller to handle any Paddle webhook event you like.
+By default, this controller will automatically handle canceling subscriptions that have too many failed charges, subscription updates, and payment method changes; however, as we'll soon discover, you can extend this controller to handle any Paddle webhook event you like.

 To ensure your application can handle Paddle webhooks, be sure to configure the webhook URL in the Paddle control panel.
 By default, Cashier's webhook controller responds to the /paddle/webhook URL path.
 The full list of all webhooks you should enable in the Paddle control panel are: